coot/haddock-example/README.md

 * `${GHC_9}` is a path to `ghc-9.0.1``
 * `${HADDOCK}` is a path to `haddock` build from [this](https://github.com/coot/haddock/tree/coot/multiple-packages) branch (PR [#1277](https://github.com/haskell/haddock/pull/1277)).
-* You might need to add `--haddock-options: --lib PATH`, where `PATH` is a path to haddocks resource directory ([haddock-api/resources](https://github.com/haskell/haddock/tree/ghc-9.0/haddock-api/resources)), also don't forget to add it to the `haddock` command below`.
+* You might need to add `--haddock-options: --lib PATH`, where `PATH` is a path to haddocks resource directory ([haddock-api/resources](https://github.com/haskell/haddock/tree/ghc-9.0/haddock-api/resources)), also don't forget to add it to the `haddock` command below.

 Build instructions